bitovi/academy/src/angular/13-building-order-form/building-order-form.md

 ng g component order
 ```

+In your new order component, edit the __src/order/order.component.html__ file to be:

+__src/app/order/order.component.html__

+@sourceref ./order-0.component.html

 We've covered a few concepts, like how to get the slug from the route, how to get a restaurant, how to create a form and subscribe to its changes.

-Update the __src/order/order.component.html__ to be:
+Let's practice those concepts.

 ### The problem